elte-nlp/elte-nlp-course/lecture_source/nlp_13-llm_inference.md

 First of all there is a high chance that a human would also generate the same sequence (such as following up \emph{Barack} with \emph{Obama}).
 Watermarking such sequences is counterproductive.

-Second, hard watermarking usually distrupts such sequences, as the high entropy tokens could fall into the red list.
+Second, hard watermarking usually distrupts such sequences, as the high probability tokens could fall into the red list.

 ## Soft watermarking